Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 138:
 - By ML500.
-- Design heavily based on a demon skull artwork shown in "The Apocalyptic Trilogy" by APTeam.
+- Remake based on an artwork shown in The Apocalyptic Trilogy by APTeam.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/ufo_138(1).png)

 ufo 139: